 Red Incense Burner Summit Hike from Tai Hang

 I’m glad that I hiked up from Tai Hang to Braemar Hill but honestly wouldn’t advise this trail to everyone.
-Only undertake it if you’re really adventurous or don’t mind getting lost.
+Only undertake it if you’re adventurous or don’t mind getting lost.

 For most, the short 10-minute hike from the Braemar Hill bus terminus is perhaps the most convenient way to reach Red Incense Burner Hill for its views.